LLNL/Silo/docs/Chapter2-Section8.md

 `ndims` | Number of dimensions.
 `datatype` | Datatype of the variable.
 One of the predefined Silo data types.

+#### Returned value:
+DBWrite returns zero on success and -1 on failure.
 ### `DBWriteSlice()` - Write a (hyper)slab of a simple variable

 #### C Signature